95936482987

 The properties for the display adapter are displayed.
 The "Driver" tab is open and the "Roll Back Driver" button is shown.

-6. Scan your computer for malware
+5. Scan your computer for malware

-Install AVG AntiVirus FREE to identify and remove malicious threats to your system.
+Install AVG AntiVirus Free to identify and remove malicious threats to your system.
 AVG’s advanced threat-detection technology will quickly wipe away threats and help keep your computer from crashing.

-7. Run an SFC Scan
+6. Run an SFC scan

 The Windows start menu is open, command prompt has been right-clicked, and "Run as administrator" has been circled.

-"sfc /scannow" typed into the command prompt.
+sfc /scannow" typed into the command prompt.

-8. Scan your hard drive
+7. Scan your hard drive

-Here’s how to run a CHKDSK scan.
+Here’s how to check your hard drive status by running a CHKDSK scan:

 "chkdsk" typed into a command prompt.

-9. Check your computer's RAM
+8. Check your computer's RAM

 If a problem with your RAM is causing blue screen errors or other performance issues, check the status of your RAM using the Windows Memory Diagnostic.
 Memory hardware is particularly susceptible to degradation over time, and while this diagnostic tool can’t repair it, it can prevent your computer from trying to reference the damaged memory.